 The Extension Amendment also provided for a delayed draw term loan facility (the "Delayed Draw Term Loan Facility") in an aggregate principal amount of \$200.0 million, which permits the Company to incur senior secured first lien term loans (the "Delayed Draw Term Loans") from time to time until July 15, 2023, in each case subject to certain terms and conditions.
-In connection with the new facility, the Company incurred debt issuance costs of \$2.5 million, which were capitalized and included in other long-term assets.
-On August 9, 2022, the Company borrowed \$60.0 million under the Delayed Draw Term Loan Facility, the terms of which are similar to those of the 2021 Extended Term Loan, and as a result the balance related to the Delayed Draw Term Loan is presented together with the 2021 Extended Term Loan in the table above.
-At the time of borrowing, the Company transferred a proportionate share of the debt issuance costs from other long-term assets to a direct deduction of the carrying amount of the debt.
-On November 16, 2022, the Company terminated the remaining Delayed Draw Term Loan Facility of \$140.0 million.
-At the time of the termination, the Company expensed the remaining unamortized debt issuance costs within other long-term assets to interest expense in the accompanying consolidated statements of operations.
+The Delayed Draw Term Loan Facility was undrawn as of January 1, 2022, and any future draws thereunder would also mature in July 2028.
+In connection with this new facility, the Company incurred debt issuance costs of \$2.5 million, which were capitalized and included in other long-term assets.